rpmik/Lua-Controller-Mapping-Felis-B742/README.md

 Save _Felis B742 Yawman Multipress.lua_ to /X-Plane 12/Resources/plugins/FlyWithLua/Scripts

-For now, you'll need to read the script to understand what buttons operate.
 Assignments closely matches Yawman's PMDG 777 mappings.
 See their [discord](https://discord.gg/dcpTc5KP).

 # Assignments
 Sixpack 1, 2, 3, 4, 5, and 6 are referred to as SP1, SP2, SP3 etc. These are the two rows of three buttons, where the upper-most left button is 1 and the lower-most right button is 6.